Education in the right place. Yours.

 • Growing Your Money Locally: Learn how some small changes in how you save and spend your money can better your community and the environment.

-• Credit Union Benefits: Banks and credit unions offer essentially the same products and services, but their values and motivations are very different.
+• Credit Union Benefits: Learn how banks and credit unions are similar and different.
+Products and services and well as values and motivations are explored.

-• Spotting Scams: Learn about fraud attempts and tactics used by scammers.
-Learn how to recognize the red flags and keep your personal information safe.
+• Spotting Scams: Learn about fraud attempts and tactics used by scammers so you can recognize the red flags and keep your personal information safe.

 Dr. Margie Baldwin — Business Development and Community Relations Manager